 Here are seven elements of an effective press release:

-- Logo: Your logo should be positioned at the top center of your press release in a 200 x 200 pixel size.
+- Logo: Your logo should be positioned at the top center of your press release in a 200×200 pixel size.
 This helps make sure your press release will stand out and connect journalists to your brand.

-- Contact Information: Be sure your release includes the name, phone number, and email that readers or media representatives should use to get in contact with you for more information.
-If the press release is sent by a dedicated PR firm, be sure this contact information includes who the media should contact as they write their story.
+- Contact information: Be sure your release includes the name, phone number, and email that readers or media representatives should use to get in contact with you for more information.
+If the press release is sent by a dedicated public relations (PR) firm, be sure this contact information includes who the media should contact as they write their story.

 - Headline: Your headline should be centered above the first paragraph, be between 65 and 80 characters, use direct language, and be typed in 14-point size font.
 The best headlines are clear and concise, and compellingly showcase the newsworthy content of the release.

-- First Paragraph & Dateline: The first paragraph of your press release should start with what is known as the dateline; it includes the city, state, and the date of your release, followed by a dash.
-Then, in 50 words or less, detail the who, what, why, when, and how of your story.
+- First paragraph and dateline: The first paragraph of your press release should start with what is known as the dateline; it includes the city, state, and the date of your release, followed by a dash.
+Then, in 50 words or less, detail the who, what, when, where, why, and how of your story.
 As you share these key details, be sure to relate why readers should care.

-- Body Paragraphs & Quotes: The body of your release should be two to four paragraphs that offer more in-depth information focused on what makes your announcement newsworthy.
+- Body paragraphs and quotes: The body of your release should be two to four paragraphs that offer more in-depth information focused on what makes your announcement newsworthy.

 - Boilerplate: A boilerplate is a concise final paragraph about your business that’s no more than 100 words.
 Use it to tell what your business is about, what products it offers, and why it stands out in the industry (awards earned and years in business, for example).